darklang/docs/README.md

 ## 📝 Adding content

+The following section will walk you through the process of adding a new document and integrating it into an existing sidebar.

 ### 🔵 Adding a new docs page to an existing sidebar

 1. Create the doc as a new markdown file in `/docs`.
 For example, `docs/newly-created-doc.md`:

 ```md
 ---